mattferris/sam/Readme.md

 You can also specify a SHA1 checksum for the asset, in which case the asset won't be included unless it matches the supplied checksum.
-The full checksum is not required, merely a prefix of one or more characters It's recommended that you specify a minimum of four characters, though seven or eight characters is likely good enough for most situations.
+The full checksum is not required, merely a prefix of one or more characters.
+It's recommended that you specify a minimum of four characters, though seven or eight characters is likely good enough for most situations.